vnelai/Portfolio_website/README.md

 Project Overview

 This portfolio project displays my web development skills like HTML and CSS.
-While ensuring I meet the following techinical crieteria:
+While ensuring I meet the following technical criteria:

 HTML Requirements
 Have at least three pages.